vesavvo/design_patterns/markdown/assignments/command.md

 - **Create Code Feature**: Implement a button that generates and displays Java code representing the current state of the 8x8 grid as an array.
 This code can be used directly in other Java programs.

 **Commands to Implement**:

-- Each movement and toggle should be implemented as a command.
+Each movement and toggle should be implemented as a command:

 - `MoveCursorUpCommand` to move the cursor up.
 - `MoveCursorDownCommand` to move the cursor down.
 - `MoveCursorLeftCommand` to move the cursor left.